Unlocking the Secrets of Background Eraser Tool Photoshop

 Discontiguous

 In an image, you will always have some isolated areas.
-And you can’t use either Contiguous or Find Edges on those areas.
-Well, select Discontiguous for this option.
+And you can only use Contiguous or Find Edges in those areas.
+Well, select Discontiguous for this Option.
 So, what is the responsibility of the Discontiguous feature?

 This feature helps to find the matched pixels of the sampling color, and Photoshop can delete those matched pixels from anywhere in the image.